robert-abc/helsinki/README.md

 ## Executing the code via Google Colab
 The URLs to the Google Colab Notebooks are:

-The images can be uploaded to the Google Drive and
+The images can be uploaded to Google Drive and

 ## Executing the files via Anaconda

-In this repository there are 3 files available, one for each step.
+There are 3 files available in this repository, one for each step.

 # Examples.
 Some results with the corresponding text obtained by the OCR pytesseract are: